 This step is not only important when scrutinizing individual products but also when looking at your stack as a whole.
 It’s crucial that you consider each purchase before adding tools upon tools to your IT toolset.
 That way, you can avoid “tech debt” that accumulates the more you integrate various applications together.

 SaaS subscriptions are all too easy to sign up for.
 By automating the procurement planning and execution process, you can instantly approve or deny SaaS purchases.

 The main benefit?
 Eliminating “Shadow IT.”

 Shadow IT is when employees use SaaS (and other) products independently and then expense it to the company without the knowledge of the IT department or company administrators.
 As a company grows, so do instances of Shadow IT—unless, of course, they have a proper subscription management solution in place.

-But why is nipping this phenomenon in the bud so important?
+But why is nipping this phenomenon in the bud with automation so important?